ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 # Advertising support in AMP Stories

+This document describes the principles and practices for including ads in AMP Stories.

 ## AMP Story Ad Principles

-The current ad ecosystem of banners and boxes doesn't integrate well with the rest of the content around it.
-Ads feel out of place, are slow and interruptive and don't feel native to the rest of the story experience.
+The current ad formats of banners and boxes doesn't integrate well with the rest of the content around it.
+Ads feel out of place, are slow, interruptive and don't feel native to the rest of the story experience.

-We'd like to establish the following principles for Story Ads:
+The following principles will apply to AMP Story ads:

 * *Visual first*:  Inviting, bold, context-driven invitation state.
 * *Native*: The ad page has the same dimensions as an organic story page.